varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/stochastic-differential-equations.md

 # Stochastic Differential Equations
-Stochastic Differential Equations (SDEs) are essential tools to simulate asset price dynamics.
-Stochastic differential equations can model various physical, biological, and financial systems.
+Stochastic differential equations can model various physical, biological, and chemical systems.
 For example, the path traced by a molecule as it travels through a liquid or a gas can be modeled as a random walk, a type of stochastic differential equation.
+Stochastic Differential Equations (SDEs) are also essential tools to simulate asset price dynamics.

 In the context of financial systems, the [random walk hypothesis](https://en.wikipedia.org/wiki/Random_walk_hypothesis) postulates that the stock market prices evolve according to a random walk (so price changes are random) and thus cannot be predicted.
 However, there are dueling perspectives on the randomness of stock prices in the finance and economics community.